" Our career is, to us, more than just a profession. It's a passion. Ever since we were young, we have been enamoured by Art ".

 Jens Lorenzen, influenced by contemporary history, sociological phenomena and politics, with pop culture references.

 The gallery is divided into six exhibition halls each following a distinct thematic narrative, whilst remaining in constant visual communication with each other.
+The architectural concept is that a gallery is a bunch of ideas, a kind of neutral place where the artist’s ideas are leading in harmony with the curator's aesthetics.
 An outdoor courtyard, which is the gallery’s garnish on the main road and an interior patio offer the possibility for exhibiting sculptures and installations outdoors.

 RARITY GALLERY has mounted exhibitions by the sculptors:

 Hanneke Beaumont, whose prominent reputation exceeds expectation, has her works exhibited worldwide in major museums, public and corporate collections.

 Sean Henry, for whom the art historian Tom Flynn has noted “through vigorously expressive modeling Henry imbues his figures with a powerful psychological presence, the theme of life and death a constant subtext”.
 His work includes private and public installations in many locations across Europe, like the National Portrait Gallery in London and USA.